Milkdown/website/docs/playground/template.md

 | 📦 Component | Create your own component to build your own editor   | Slash Menu, Toolbar       |
 | 📚 Syntax    | Create your own syntax to extend the markdown parser | Image with Caption, LaTex |

-We have provided a lot of plugins and components, with a out-of-box `crepe` editor for you to use and learn.
+We have provided a lot of plugins and components, with an out-of-the-box crepe editor for you to use and learn.

 ---